sage-code/maj/README.md

 ## Essentials

-Maj is an articulated language and the order of words in a proposition is significant.
+* Maj is an articulated language and the order of words in a proposition is significant.
+* Maj has root words and composite words created from a root + coda + suffix.

 **technical:**